House by Hand

 Joshua and his boys working on the new sills

-Mid-summer, the original granite foundation stones from the house will be set on a rubble trench foundation and a new handmade timber-frame sill system will be laid.
-The house and ell frames will require a moderate amount of repair to the timbers before they can be raised once again.
+In mid-summer, the original granite foundation stones from the house were be set on a rubble trench foundation and a new handmade timber-frame sill system was laid.
+The house and ell frames required a moderate amount of repair to the timbers before they could be raised once again.
 There were several posts in the back of the house that had been compromised either in the later renovation work or from a localized roof leak.
 Also, the roof opening for the central chimney had been taking in water for quite some time, which left the four flanking rafters in an irredeemable condition.
 After 200 years, this kind of repair is not unexpected, and these few losses are offset by the fact that the vast majority of the house was in untouched original condition.

 Nevan Carling assessing the rafter rot